 What are cookies?

-A cookie is like a unique identifier (like a serial number) created by a website (like icompendium.com) and stored in a visitor's web browser (like FireFox or Google Chrome).
+A cookie is like a unique identifier (like a serial number) created by a website (like icompendium.com) and stored in a visitor's web browser (like Chrome or Safari).
 While cookies are invisible to users, they are visible to the websites that create them.
 For example, once you sign-in to your favorite website, you typically don't have to sign-in every visit because it remembers you with a cookie.

 Cookies served by Icompendium